j-mhu/hera/tests/driverless/README.md

 * cmdprocessor.go
      - Provide support for unsupported command codes below.
-     - There are specific elements that need to be added to the command processor to keep track of statements.
+     - There are specific fields that need to be added to the command processor struct to keep track of statements.
+In my code, currently a map with int keys and sql.Stmt values is used.
 This is for prepared statements.
      - Not all of these commands are relevant or should be handled exactly as if Hera were a MySQL DBMS server.
           - For example, COM_QUIT is unnecessary